JosephSchec/snobz-react/README.md

 #### Technologies(/things) I learned / used when creating snobz-react:
   *  DOMPurify feedback
   *  react-bootstrap
-  *  react-leaflet
+  *  react-leaflet {set map height:100% and width:100vw and loading is more reliable}
   *  Bringing up state within functional components
   *  Axios - fetch async in redux
   *  Redux
   *  How to use .env in react
   *  Bit of sass (.scss) and manipulating bootstrap defaults
   *  Lazy Loading React
   *  Started keeping track of versions